-Dr. Erin Sparapani is a full-time licensed psychologist and the Director of QI, Clinical Assessment, and Program Evaluation at CBC.
+Dr. Erin Sparapani is a full-time licensed psychologist and the Director of QI, Clinical Assessment, and Program Evaluation and the Director of SAGE Program at CBC.
 She has expertise and specialized training in the delivery of evidence-based treatments for anxiety, mood disorders, post-traumatic stress disorder, suicidal and non-suicidal self-injurious behaviors, substance use, disordered eating, and personality disorders in adolescents and adults.
 She is certified in Prolonged Exposure therapy for PTSD.
 As Director of QI, Clinical Assessment, and Program Evaluation, Dr. Sparapani works to help CBC's team of therapists use ongoing clinical assessments to direct and improve the course of treatment with their clients.
 These assessments can also help to evaluate CBC's various programs with the goal of improving their outcomes over time.

 Dr. Sparapani received her B.A. in Psychology from Marquette University in Milwaukee, WI, and her Ph.D. in Clinical Psychology from American University in Washington, D.C.
 While earning her doctorate, she was intensively trained in Dialectical Behavior Therapy (DBT), and worked in a private group practice for three years as an extern.
 As a psychology intern at the VA Ann Arbor Healthcare System, affiliated with the University of Michigan, she received ongoing training in DBT, CBT, Acceptance and Commitment Therapy, and couples therapy.
 While working in a specialized rotation with women veterans, she received intensive training in Prolonged Exposure and Cognitive Processing Therapy to treat PTSD.
 As part of her internship year, Dr. Sparapani also participated in ongoing research to better understand the needs of women and LGBTQ veterans seeking services for PTSD, military sexual trauma, and suicidal behavior.
 Following her internship, she completed a postdoctoral fellowship in Seattle, WA, where she received advanced training in treating adolescents in DBT, including further training with Dr. Marsha Linehan (the DBT treatment developer).